-Under Paragraph 175 of the criminal code, male homosexuality was illegal in Germany, but it was rarely enforced until the Nazi Party took power in 1933.
-At that point, the Nazis persecuted homosexuals as part of their so-called 'moral crusade' to racially and culturally purify Germany.
+Under Paragraph 175 of the criminal code, male homosexuality was illegal in Germany, but officials rarely enforced the law until the Nazi Party took power in 1933.
+At that point, the Nazis persecuted gay men as part of their purported “moral crusade” to racially and culturally “purify” Germany.
 Gay men, in particular, were subject to harassment, arrest, incarceration, and even castration.
 The United States Holocaust Memorial Museum estimates 100,000 gay men were arrested, and between 5,000 and 15,000 were placed in concentration camps.

-Just as Jews were forced to identify themselves with yellow stars, gay men in concentration camps had to wear a large pink triangle.
+Just as Jewish individuals were forced to identify themselves with yellow stars, gay men in concentration camps had to wear a large pink triangle.

 An estimated 65 percent of gay men in concentration camps died between 1933 and 1945.
 Even after World War II, both East and West Germany upheld the country’s anti-gay law, and many gays remained incarcerated until the early 1970s.
-(The law was not officially repealed until 1994.)
+(Germany did not officially repeal the law until 1994.)